isabella232/Bitcamp-Serverless/week4/homework/issues/7- APPController.md

 Next, we need to ensure that pressing the **Find Song** button will actually call the Spotify API and get a song.
 This means that we need to add an `eventListener` to the button.
-An `eventListener`  basically listens for changes in the html element it is attached to(like a button click) and runs a function when the event happens.
+An `eventListener` listens for changes in the html element it is attached to (like a button click) and runs a function when the event happens.